 Positive thinking is about:

-- looking at things for what they are and acknowledging your situation without pushing yourself to fight it or be positive at all costs
+- Looking at things for what they are and acknowledging your situation without pushing yourself to fight it or be positive at all costs.

-- giving yourself space to experience your feelings, emotions and reactions with awareness
+- Giving yourself space to experience your feelings, emotions and reactions with awareness.

-- having tools and strategies to bounce back from challenges and regain a sense of control
+- Having tools and strategies to bounce back from challenges and regain a sense of control.

-- knowing your boundaries and how to set them clearly when needed
+- Knowing your boundaries and how to set them clearly when needed.

-- not being afraid to ask for help or support, or share the way you feel
+- Not being afraid to ask for help or support, or share the way you feel.

-- cultivating a sense of hope even when things are not unfolding the way you would like
+- Cultivating a sense of hope even when things are not unfolding the way you would like.

-- turning tension, stress, and lack of motivation into confidence and energy with the intention to live the life you want and be truly happy
+- Turning tension, stress and lack of motivation into confidence and energy with the intention to live the life you want and be truly happy.

-- finding deeper meaning in your experiences
+- Finding deeper meaning in your experiences.

 We may find ourselves obsessing over the news, always in a state of alert, or trying to solve everyone’s issues rather than our own.

-We may feel anxious or even experience physical tensions and pains due to the constant stress we put ourselves under even without realising it.
+We may feel anxious or even experience physical tensions and pains due to the constant stress we put ourselves under, without even realising it.

 Feelings of guilt, lack of self-esteem or always doubting what to do next can also be an indication that we are not in a state of flow and are blocked by old patterns of thinking, stemming from past experiences or the way we were brought up.

-This unconscious programming is called transgenerational influence and is based on the science of the epigenetic theory, which can help us understand how we may be in a negative state of consciousness without showing obvious or extrinsic reasons.
+This unconscious programming is called transgenerational influence and is based on the science of epigenetic theory, which can help us understand how we may be in a negative state of consciousness without showing obvious or extrinsic reasons.
 We may assume it is our default state, without knowing it’s actually a learned behaviour.

-The good news is that no matter why we feel stuck in negativity, we can all learn to think differently.
+The good news is that no matter why we feel stuck in negative thoughts, we can all learn to think differently.
 We can’t always control our external circumstances, but we can choose what thoughts we focus on, moving from the negative to the positive.
-Positivity breeds positivity and this can be life-changing, especially when you feel stuck in a negative situation.
-With awareness we can grow emotionally and learn how to reach a balanced state of body and mind, leaving any unnecessary burdens behind.
+Positivity breeds positivity and this can be life-changing, especially when you feel trapped in a negative situation.
+With awareness we can grow emotionally and learn how to reach a balanced state of body and mind, leaving unnecessary burdens behind.
 From a transgenerational influence standpoint, we realise that our learned behaviours aren’t our own and instead belong to the collective trauma of the family.